Atry/islandmap/Problem Description.md

 7. The number of islands in the map.
 8. The size of the largest island.

-(For test input 1 through 6, if one of the given position does not belong to any island, output 'NO ISLAND'.
+(For test input 1 through 6, if one of the given positions does not belong to any island, output 'NO ISLAND'.
 All the given positions are row-major pairs of zero-based integers)

 ### Test Input:
 ```